 In general, Nonemployer Statistics adopt the classification system employed in the most recent Economic Census.

-Nonemployer tabulations are typically provided at broader levels of industry detail than data for employers, limited to approximately 470 industry codes available through administrative record sources and common to the four Legal Forms of Organization (Sole Proprietorships, Partnerships, Corporations, and S-Corporations).
+Nonemployer tabulations are typically provided at broader levels of industry detail than data for employers.
+For the 2022 NAICS vintage, there are approximately 450 industry codes available through administrative record sources and common to the four Legal Forms of Organization (Sole Proprietorships, Partnerships, Corporations, and S-Corporations).
 While these industry codes are primarily self-reported by tax filers through IRS forms, other sources for assigning industry classifications include the Social Security Administration (SSA) and the Bureau of Labor Statistics (BLS).

 The following table lists the NAICS sectors included in Nonemployer Statistics: